 Biometric identification machines (BIMs) are part of a new set of tools available to prevent electoral fraud.
 These machines allow electoral authorities to tackle the impersonation of voters and the illegal substitution of poll workers, and are currently used in approximately 40 countries.
 This paper investigates the electoral consequences of BIMs and whether political parties use other kinds of electoral fraud to compensate for the potential effects of the new controls.
 Taking advantage of their partial deployment in elections to department assemblies in Colombia, I find that the presence of BIMs, on average, increased the vote shares of incumbent legislators in municipalities that are governed by mayors in same political party.
 Strong local parties strategically evade BIMs and use aggregation fraud to compensate for potential losses in their strongholds.
 Meanwhile, voters’ experiences with vote buying and intimidation were unchanged.
 By highlighting unintended consequences of anti-fraud interventions, my findings corroborate the importance of comprehensive strategies to ensure electoral integrity to avoid that well-connected politicians are able to circumvent controls.

-Political and Welfare Consequences of a major public housing program (My House, My Life) in Brazil.
+Political and Welfare Consequences of a Major Social Housing Program (My House, My Life) in Brazil.

 Gehrke, Manoel.
 2018. ”Eleições e corrupção nas prefeituras brasileiras” [Elections and Corruption in Brazilian Municipal Governments] In: Marenco, André and Noll, Maria Izabel.
 A política, as políticas e os controles: como são governadas as cidades brasileiras.
 [Politics, policies and controls.
 How are Brazilian cities governed?]
 Porto Alegre: Tomo Editorial, pp. 171-184.

 “Dialogues about Political Corruption”.
-State Court of Accounts of Rio Grande do Sul. discussed in TCE-Radio.
+State Court of Accounts of Rio Grande do Sul, plenary session, discussed in TCE-Radio.
+2017.

 American Political Science Association (APSA), 2015 and 2018.